oxcamne/oxcam/docs/members.md

 At the very end of the page are several links for displaying/exporting member data from the database.

 *View Recent New Members* displays a grid of recent new/reinstated members in reverse chronological order, without regard for the member filter.
+This is based on dues payments recorded in accounts,so does not include a member until their dues payment has been uploaded into accounts.
 This information normally finds its way into the Membership Secretary's report to which it will be copy/pasted.

 *Export Membership Analytics* is used by the Membership Secretary to analyze year to year membership demographics; it is also exported in raw .csv format.